Nvidia cuts revenue forecast, shares drop

-Chipmaker Nvidia Corp unexpectedly cut its outlook for current-quarter sales, saying it has been hit by a shortage of hard drives in the personal computer supply chain and declining sales of a mobile chip.
+Chipmaker Nvidia Corp cut its outlook for current-quarter sales, saying it has been hit by a shortage of hard drives, sending its shares lower.

+Following warnings by other companies in the PC supply chain, Nvidia said it expects revenue in the quarter finishing at the end of January to fall to $950 million, plus or minus 1 percent.

+World PC output has been disrupted because of a shortage of hard drives caused by catastrophic flooding last year in Thailand, the No. 2 exporter of the components.

 Shares of Nvidia dropped 2.9 percent in extended trade after closing up 2.36 percent at $14.94.